vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 - What are the various states that a link can have (e.g Visited, Hover, Focus, Active)?
 - How do we style the link in various states using CSS Pseudo-classes?
-- Explain that browsers apply `default styles` on links.
+- What are the `default styles`, which are applied by the browser to links?
 - How do we add background color to links?
 - How do we convert links to buttons, and style them with CSS?